soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ## Book chapters

-- To appear \| Formality weakening and the underspecified expressive ‘yo’ in Korean.
+- To appear \| Formality weakening and the underspecified expressive _yo_ in Korean.
 In Elin McCready and Hiroki Nomoto, editors. _Discourse Particles in Asian Languages_.
 Routledge. [[link](https://www.routledge.com/Discourse-Particles-in-Asian-Languages/McCready-Nomoto/p/book/9781032547589)]

 ---